Restore: an Intensive Counselling & Teaching Experience

-In collaboration with AlongsideUSA, Tumaini Nairobi is offering a two week residential counselling intensive programme for those who desire a program of counselling along with an opportunity to receive focused teaching on spiritually healthy emotions and relationships, as well as a healing group time to process experiences.
+Tumaini Nairobi is offering a two week residential intensive counselling experience for those who desire counselling along with an opportunity to receive focused teaching on spiritually healthy emotions and relationships, as well as a healing group time to process experiences.

 The retreat will be held at the beautiful Tumaini Counselling Centre in Karen, outside of Nairobi, Kenya.
-The cost includes lodging, meals, seminars, group sessions, and individual therapy sessions.
+The cost includes lodging, meals, seminars, group sessions, and individual or couple therapy sessions.

 Please email for enquiries and bookings: firstname.lastname@example.org